WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 About Hay Festival

-The Sunderland Collection would like to extend its sincere thanks to our special podcast guests and the Hay Festival, in particular to Programme Director Helen Bagnall, Producer Emma Jones and the Technical Team Nia Thomson and Lewis Jones for their assistance, support, and coordinating such a brilliant even
+The Sunderland Collection would like to extend its sincere thanks to our special podcast guests and the Hay Festival, in particular to Programme Director Helen Bagnall, Producer Emma Jones and the Technical Team Nia Thomson and Lewis Jones for their assistance, support, and coordinating this brilliant event.

 Subscribe to WHAT'S YOUR MAP? - available on all major platforms.